stardazed/stardazed/README.md

 Stardazed
 =========

-A library to enable quick development of custom 3D games in the browser.<br>
+A library to enable quick development of custom 3D games in the browser.
-All code runs in the browser, the library does *not* have or need a server component.

 Built in TypeScript, currently TS 2.5, just run `tsc` somewhere inside the project dir.